What do civil and environmental engineers study?

-Anywhere you want to, really.
-Our graduates find careers all over the world at places like Simpson Gumpertz & Heger, Shell, ExxonMobil, U.S. Environmental Protection Agency, Georgia Power/Southern Co., GE, Kimley-Horn and Associates, ARCADIS, Atkins, Schlumberger, FLUOR, Skanska, CH2M Hill, Vulcan Materials Co., Bechtel Corp., and state and federal departments of transportation.
+Our graduates find careers all over the world at places like Simpson Gumpertz & Heger, Shell, ExxonMobil, U.S. Environmental Protection Agency, Georgia Power/Southern Co., GE, Kimley-Horn and Associates, Arcadis, Atkins, Schlumberger, Skanska, Bechtel Corp., and government agencies.

-We have alums working for Boeing, Emory Healthcare, Johnson & Johnson, McKinsey & Company, CBRE Capital Advisors, Delta Airlines, Wells Fargo, Norfolk Southern, The Coca-Cola Company, AT&T, Morgan Stanley, Microsoft, Lockheed Martin, Bank of America and Raytheon.
+We have alumni working for Boeing, NASA, Microsoft, Boston Consulting Group, Emory Healthcare, Johnson & Johnson, Delta Airlines, Norfolk Southern, The Coca-Cola Company, AT&T, Morgan Stanley, Bank of America and Raytheon.

 We have lots of others who start their own firms in engineering, technology, consulting.
 We even count restaurateurs among our alums.

 Our professors are among the highest-rated teachers at Georgia Tech, according to course-evaluation surveys from our students.
 Their average effectiveness score is about 4.5 on 5.0 scale (campus wide, the average is 4.0 or a little lower).